mariaigosheva/quote-generator/README.md

-🌟 Modern Quote Generator 🌟
+🌟 Modern Quote Generator – Interactive Web App

-A visually appealing, interactive, and fully responsive quote generator with modern UI effects.
-Quotes display with animated text and crossfading background images, offering a calm and engaging experience. ✨🖼️
+This repository (modern-quote-generator) contains a modern, interactive quote generator.
+The app displays inspiring quotes with animated text, crossfading background images, and a glassmorphic quote box.
+Users can click the quote box to see the next random quote.

+🚀 Live Demo

+🔗 View Demo

+(Replace with your hosted link if available)

-🎯 Features
+✨ Features

-📝 Displays random quotes with background images

-👆 Click to switch quotes (no auto-shift)
+📝 Random Quotes – A collection of motivational and inspiring quotes.

+🎨 Animated Backgrounds – Crossfading images with subtle Ken Burns effect.

-🪟 Glassmorphic quote box with semi-transparent blur effect
+🪟 Glassmorphic Quote Box – Semi-transparent, modern design with blurred background.

-✨ Animated text fade-up for smooth transitions
+✨ Text Animations – Smooth fade-up effect for quotes and authors.

+👆 Manual Interaction – Click the quote box to display a new random quote.

-📱 Responsive design for desktop and mobile
+📱 Responsive Design – Works perfectly on desktop, tablet, and mobile.

-🎞️ Modern Ken Burns effect on background images

-⚡ Fully minimal and interactive (no buttons, no sound)

-📸 Demo

-Add a screenshot or link to a live demo here
+🛠️ Tech Stack

+HTML5 – Semantic markup for structure and accessibility.

+CSS3 – Glassmorphism, animations, and responsive styling.

+JavaScript (Vanilla) – Randomized quotes, crossfade backgrounds, and manual click functionality.

+🎨 Notes

+Fully manual interaction; no autoplay or sound.

+Crossfade effect uses two overlay layers for smooth transitions.

+Background tinting ensures text readability on different images.

+Easily customizable: add more quotes, background images, or change text styles.

+📂 Project Status

+✅ Complete – Modern, minimal, and interactive quote generator ready for portfolio or personal use.